harrydowning/serl/docs/source/user_guide/lang_config.rst

 ..
 Note::
   * Only the value of the final statement is used, and so if this is an assignment (e.g., :code:`a = 5`) then the variable :code:`a` would never be created, but :code:`5` would be returned.
   * If the final statement doesn't have a value (e.g., a function definition) then :code:`None` will be returned.
-  * The :code:`return` keyword can only be used in the final statement, but is not strictly necessary.
+  * The :code:`return` keyword can only be used within functions or the final statement, but is not necessary for the latter.

 :Example: